310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Chiaki %}
 Indeed!
-Since I'm currently in a position similar to one, I thought I'd act the part!
+Since I’m currently in a position similar to one, I thought I’d act the part!
 Plus, I hope to bond more with Sengoku by doing this, since he loves ninjas!

 That’s why…!
 You may call me “Ninja-man” instead of “Morisawa Chiaki from Ryuseitai”…☆
 {% endbubble %}